seankhliao/mono/src/index.md

 ##### _upcoming_ plans

-- 12023-01-27 Kimbra
 - 12023-02-09 Sonia Stein
-- 12023-02-11 XYLO
+- 12023-02-11 XYLØ
 - 12023-02-14 Caroline Polachek
 - 12023-02-17 Anna of the North
 - 12023-03-22 Ashe
 - 12023-04-22 Delain
 - 12023-04-26 girli
+- 12023-05-27 Slam Dunk Festival
+- 12023-12-01 Against the Current

+##### _12023-01-27_ Kimbra

+A very synthetic(?) show.
+Lots of effects up to a point
+where I couldn't quite tell associate the action I saw with the sounds I heard.
+Also, quite a bit of talk about inner self and reflection, but I guess that's par for the course for album launch events.

 ##### _12023-01-26_ PVRIS

-With Maggie Lindemann and Charlotte Sands
+With _Maggie Lindemann_ and _Charlotte Sands_

 One of the shows where I loved every part.
-Charlotte Sands opened with what felt like boundless energy, I expected nothing less and wasn't disappointed.
+_Charlotte Sands_ opened with what felt like boundless energy, I expected nothing less and wasn't disappointed.
-Maggie Lindemann was in comparison more muted.
+_Maggie Lindemann_ was in comparison more muted.
 A softer performance that ramped up as it went on,
 I think slightly hindered by "not my audience".
-And PVRIS, I'd been looking forward to this for almost a year.
+And _PVRIS_, I'd been looking forward to this for almost a year.
 By the second song there was a mosh pit which generally didn't let up until the very end.
 It felt like every song was a hit, bringing back good memories and making new ones.

 ##### _12023-01-24_ Kings Elliot

-With Sophia Alexa
+With _Sophia Alexa_

 An evening of sad, but not depressing, songs.
 The show opened with someone quite forgettable.
-Act II by Sophia Alexa felt refreshingly better, upbeat in contrast with the lyrics, mixing in a hint of country.
+Act II by _Sophia Alexa_ felt refreshingly better, upbeat in contrast with the lyrics, mixing in a hint of country.
-The headliner, Kings Elliot, brought a much fuller experience.
+The headliner, _Kings Elliot_, brought a much fuller experience.
 A rich sound that draws in your attention.
 I don't think there could have been a better end than the final song with strings accompaniment.